UK ageing population

 1 Low / declining fertility rate

-Women in Britain are having fewer children that previous generations
+Women in Britain are having fewer children than previous generations.

 2 Rising longevity